Weremuso Borehole Project – Ghana

 A block wall was then created around the facility at a distance of 22 x 7 feet, as four courses of blocks were formed and cemented.
 The floor was also concreted, and a spill way created into a soak away chamber, sized 5 feet square, filled with small rocks.
 As was advised by Solomon Amuzu, a banana tree was planted in the soak away chamber to make use of the spill water not to go to waste but to produce some sort of food for the school kitchen.
 Doing so will help prevent mosquito breeding, and also reduce the odor that might be produced from the stagnant water.

-The metal parts of the pump were painted with anti-rust coating to prevent them from rusting when expose to air and water.
+The metal parts of the pump were painted with an anti-rust coating to prevent them from rusting when expose to air and water.
 The cemented walls of the facility were also painted with an emulsion paint to provide protection and beautification.

-Since the facility is located on the school compound, H2O Africa and the community leaders suggested that full control of the facility needed to be in hands of the school authority, which was fully accepted by school.
+Since the facility is located on the school compound, H2O Africa and the community leaders suggested that full control of the facility needed to be in hands of the school authority, which was fully accepted by the school.
 Monitoring, and any other necessary advice, will be provided by the water and sanitation committee in the district.

 The next morning, the chief of the village came over with the school teachers and H2O Executive Director Nana Kudjoe Kesse for a final look and handing over.